Updated (partial) on January 1, 2013

 - Finding Freemasons in Hong Kong, 1841-1941

-- The First Ferrari Imported to Hong Kong
+- First Car in Hong Kong

 From Rudi Butt